 What is Microsoft and Office 365 F1, and who is it for?

-Two weeks ago at Microsoft’s flag ship event, Ignite, Satya Nadella announced Microsoft and Office 365 F1 for front-line workers.
+A few weeks ago at Microsoft’s flag ship event Ignite, Satya Nadella announced Microsoft and Office 365 F1 for front-line workers.
 Estimates suggest that there is a global workforce of over 2 Bn workers in customer facing roles: including staff in sales, call centers, field service teams, manufacturing shop floors.

 Until now, the needs of this highly distributed workforce has been largely untapped, because businesses needed an affordable and secure solution for the large numbers of distributed workers; who don’t need all the bells and whistles of the full office suite.
 Staff turn-over is typically far higher in customer facing roles, presenting challenges for IT departments to keep up with demands for account and device provisioning.

 Besides offering the optimised Office Online suite, Microsoft have bundled collaboration services, scheduling and task management software with tools that “… streamlines IT management, minimizes cost, and extends security to all employees and endpoints.
 Azure Active Directory provides management of employee identity and access; Microsoft Intune helps secure devices; and new features in Windows 10 simplify the management of Firstline Workers’ experiences, supporting locked down single purpose devices with Windows Assigned Access and automated deployment with Windows AutoPilot.”